Philetus Norris

-Philetus W. Norris (August 17, 1821 – January 14, 1885) was the second superintendent of Yellowstone National Park and was the first person to be paid for that position.
+Philetus Walter Norris (August 17, 1821 – January 14, 1885) was an American pioneer, businessman, Union Army officer and politician who was the second superintendent of Yellowstone National Park and was the first person to be paid for that position.
+He fought in the Civil War, served as a spy behind Confederate lines, and rose to the rank of colonel.
+He was elected to the Ohio Legislature and founded the town of Norris in Wayne County (now within Detroit), where he ran a real estate business.
+Mount Norris in Yellowstone is named after him.

 Early life

 Philetus Walter Norris was born in Palmyra, New York on August 17, 1821, the son of John Norris, Jr. and Azubah Phelps.
 His father was a pioneer mill-builder, and had fought in the War of 1812.
 In the early 1820s, the family moved to Allegheny County in New York.
 In 1826, they bought 80 acre in Michigan, moving there soon thereafter.
 There, they survived through the Black Hawk War and several cholera plagues.
 John Norris fell ill, and Philetus was forced to help his mother support their rather large family.